Skip to main content.

 American Popular Song I (1900-1929)

-This performance-based course surveys the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the jazz repertoire.
+This performance-based course surveys the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the Jazz repertoire.
 Composers studied include Gershwin, Berlin, Porter, Ellington, Warren, and Rodgers.
 Students and the instructor perform the music studied in a workshop setting.
-Repertory subjects have also included John Coltrane, Thelonious Monk, and bebop masters.
-Prerequisite: Jazz Harmony II or permission of the instructor.
+Prerequisite: Jazz Fundamentals II or permission of the instructor.
 This fulfills a music history requirement for music majors.
-Class size: 15 -
+Cross-listed: Africana Studies.
+Class size: 10

 American Popular Song ll (1930-1950)

-This performance-based course is a survey of the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the jazz repertoire.
+This performance-based course is a survey of the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the Jazz repertoire.
 Composers studied will include Gershwin, Berlin, Porter, Ellington, Warren, Rodgers, and others.
 The course will include readings, recorded music, and films.
 The students and instructor will perform the music studied in a workshop setting.
-Prerequisite: Jazz Harmony II or permission of the instructor.
-Class size: 15 -
+Students learn a system for learning the melody and chords for a song and creating an introduction, solo, accompaniment and ending.
+We find how a song can be expressed in different styles, feels and that the lyrics can be reimagined.
+Prerequisite: Jazz Fundamentals II or permission of the instructor.
+This fulfills a music history requirement for music majors.
+Cross-listed: Africana Studies.
+Class size: 10

 The Music of John Coltrane l

 An immersion in the music of a Jazz master; includes readings, recorded music and films.
-Coltrane's music will be performed in a workshop setting by students and instructor.
+Coltrane's music will be performed in a workshop setting by students and the instructor.
 Visiting artists will play and discuss the music.
-Prerequisites: Jazz Harmony II, or permission of Instructor.
+Prerequisites: Jazz Fundamentals II, or permission of Instructor.
 This fulfills a music history requirement for music majors.
-Class size: 18 -
+Cross-listed: Africana Studies.
+Class size: 10

 The Music of John Coltrane ll

-An immersion in the music of a Jazz master; includes readings, recorded music and films.
-Coltrane's music will be performed in a workshop setting by students and instructor.
+An immersion in the music of one of the greatest artists of the 20th Century; includes readings, recorded music and films.
+Coltrane's music will be performed in a workshop setting by students and the instructor.
 Visiting artists will play and discuss the music.
-Prerequisites: Jazz Harmony II, or permission of Instructor.
+Prerequisites: Jazz Fundamentals II, or permission of Instructor.
 This fulfills a music history requirement for music majors.
-Class size: 10 -
+Cross-listed: Africana Studies.
+Class size: 10

-This course introduces methods for the jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
-Issues addressed will include reharmonization, remetering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
-This is performance oriented class and repertoire will include jazz standards and compositions of the instructor.
-This class is open to moderated upper college students who have successfully completed Jazz Harmony I and II, and previous jazz repertory classes.
+This course introduces methods for the Jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
+Issues addressed will include reharmonization, re-metering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
+This is a performance oriented class and repertoire will include Jazz standards and compositions of the instructor.
+This class is open to moderated upper college students who have successfully completed Jazz Fundamentals I and II, and previous Jazz repertory classes or with permission of the instructor.
 This course fulfills an upper level music theory requirement for music majors.
-Class size: 10 -
+Cross-listed: Africana Studies.
+Class size: 10

-This course continues methods for the jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
-Issues addressed will include reharmonization, remetering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
-This is a performance oriented class and repertoire will include jazz standards and compositions of the instructor.
-This class is open to moderated upper college students who have successfully completed Jazz Harmony I and II, and previous jazz repertory classes.
+This course continues methods for the Jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
+Issues addressed will include reharmonization, re-metering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
+This is a performance oriented class and repertoire will include Jazz standards and compositions of the instructor.
+This class is open to moderated upper college students who have successfully completed Jazz Fundamentals I and II, and previous Jazz repertory classes or with permission of the instructor.
 This course fulfills an upper level music theory requirement for music majors.
-Class size: 10 -
+Cross-listed: Africana Studies.
+Class size: 10

 Erica Lindsay